microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While effective, this approach does not always yield optimal results (e.g., Fig. @fig:4).
 Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (see Fig. @fig:7).
 By conducting two sequential scans without removing the sample, this method simplifies dataset registration, avoids the time-consuming decalcification step, and provides simultaneous imaging of bone and vasculature while keeping the sample intact.
-Therefore, the microAngioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.
+Therefore, the microangioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 One of the noteworthy applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. @fig:3).
 Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.